Margaret Mikol, Executive Director & Co-Founder

 - Margaret Mikol – Executive Director

-- Dr. Robert Zelhof – Director of Clinical Assessment
+- Dr. Richard Zelhof – Director of Clinical Assessment

 - Elizabeth Beeby – Director of Early Intervention (EI)